micke/valid_email2/README.md

 ## Requirements

-This gem requires Rails 3.2 or 4.0.
+This gem requires Rails 3.2 or 4.0 or higher.
 It is tested against both versions using:
-* Ruby-1.9
 * Ruby-2.0
 * Ruby-2.1
 * Ruby-2.2
-* JRuby-1.9
+* Ruby-2.3

 ## Contributing